Women in Ghana: Violence against women

 Women of all ages, socio-economic statuses, and geographic location in Ghana are affected by different forms of violence against women.
 There are multiple forms of violence against women present in Ghana, such as domestic violence, rape, and female genital mutilation.
 Violence against women in Ghana also includes emotional, psychological, and economic violence.

 Domestic violence is one of the most common forms of violence against women in Ghana.
-A study done in 2015, led by the Institute of Development Studies, found that 27.7% of women in Ghana had experienced domestic violence within the last 12 months.
-Many acts of violence against women in Ghana have gone unreported as there are social stigmas that are associated with these acts.
+A study done in 2015, led by the Institute of Development Studies, found that 27.7% of women in Ghana had experienced domestic violence within the past 12 months.
+Many acts of violence against women in Ghana have gone unreported, as there are social stigmas that are associated with these acts.
 However, the number of cases of violence against women in Ghana has been increasing every year.
-Media coverage of violence against women often presents cases of violence against women as individual incidents and often blame the event on the victim.
+Media coverage of violence against women often presents cases of violence against women as individual incidents, and often blame the event on the victim.

 Historically, Ghanaian women have faced violence from certain cultural practices.
 For example, Trokosi was a system used by the Ewe tribe, located in the Volta region of Ghana, to repay past crimes.
 Oftentimes, young girls were given away to priests and would become concubines of that priest.
 In 1998, a law was passed in Ghana that abolished "customary or ritual servitude."

 Efforts have been made by both the government and non-governmental organizations to end acts of violence against women.
 The Women and Juvenile Unit (WAJU), now known as the Domestic Violence and Victim Support Unit (DOVSU), was established in 1998 for the purpose of handling crimes against women and children.
 In 2001, the government created the Ministry of Women and Children's Affairs (MWCA) to help non-government organizations and the government in their efforts to address issues of violence against women.